 To be admitted to school, children must be fully immunized in accordance with the law.
 Children shall be excluded from school or exempted from immunization requirements only as allowed by law.

 Parents are required to provide documentation that their child has been immunized against the following:

 - Haemophilus Influenza (Hib) children under 5 years old

 - Varicella (chickenpox) 1 dose or physician documented varicella disease meets requirement for kindergarten entry

-- 7th – 12th Grade Students: all entering students must provide proof of a pertussis-containing vaccine (whooping cough) booster (e.g. Tdap) on or after their 7th birthday and a second measles (or MMR) shot.
-Two doses of Varicella (chickenpox) are recommended; for those vaccinated as a child with only one dose should get a second dose now.
+- 7th – 12th Grade Students: all entering students must provide proof of a pertussis-containing vaccine (whooping cough) booster (e.g. Tdap) on or after their 7th birthday in addition to the immunizations listed above.

 Parent permission must be given in writing before any child can participate in any immunization program sponsored by the District.

 - State mandated Vision screening occurs at your child’s school in Kindergarten, 2nd, 5th and 8th grade.